fpirri/covid19/history/last/README.md

 It is really very difficult to understand what is happening in our world because of the coronavirus!
 I started discussing an idea by Mats Lewan on a blog.
 [==> DETAILS](https://github.com/fpirri/covid19/tree/master/history/last/#details-ecat-blog-mats-lewan)

-This is an attempt to dispel the fog caused by the numbers that are thrown to us many times a day by the various news programs.
-The idea was born from a discussion on the following forum: https://e-catworld.com/2020/03/27/covid-19-thread-3-26-2020-mats-lewan-on-the-case-of-sweden/

 Mats Lewan looked at the number of deaths in any given day in several countries and shared is thoughts in the blog.
 So I looked for data on the website https://www.worldometers.info/coronavirus/#countries which presents a lot of data on almost all the nations of the world.